Lay3rLabs/WAVS/PUBLISHING_AND_REGISTRY_USAGE.md

 These two commands are likely to be combined soon into a single command.

-If you need to `yank` a previous version, you can use the `warg` CLI, but do this careful as it is irreversible:
+If you need to `yank` a previous version, you can use the `warg` CLI, but do this carefully as it is irreversible:

 ```bash
 warg publish yank --name <package-name> --version <version-to-yank>